UW-Macrostrat/macrostrat/v2-transition/services/column-builder/docs.md

 run delete where statements in areas with non-matching key issues.
 I also took notes about how many rows were removed from each.
 Most of the removed rows were in joining tables.
 All the sql used is in the `add-foreign-keys.sql` file.

+The `dump-burwell` script has the option to run `add-foreign-keys` as well.
+This is a good place to start, we can add on more scripts that alter the database into what we want and then add them to `dump-burwell`.
+Both scripts have flag options now as well with defaults.

 Troubles I had:

 - I didn't have `pv` installed so the scrip wasn't working at first.